appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 ``edit`` and the delete view to be named ``delete``, which it gets from the :class:`django_cradmin.crapp.App`.
 The view is called with ``self.value.id``.
 If we need to override this functionality it is done it the block ``editbutton-url`` for the edit view and in the ``deletebutton-url`` for the delete view.

-EditDelteWithPreview
-""""""""""""""""""""
-This class extends the EditDelete class and the EditDeleteWithPreviewMixin class.
-Basicly it is a short cut for adding a preview button alongside the edit and delete buttons.
-Just as the EditDelete class if gets the view name from the current CRadmin application class and expects the preview view to be named ``preview``.

-EditDeleteWithArchiveImage
-""""""""""""""""""""""""""
-This class extends the EditDelete class and uses a template which extends the template used by the EditDelete class.
-Basicly it allows you to add an image from the CRadmin archive and scale it.
-It also comes with a fallback for image size.

-EditDeleteWithArchiveImageAndPreview
-""""""""""""""""""""""""""""""""""""
-This class is a shortcut for creating a view with both preview and an image, thus extending both the EditDeleteWithArchiveImage and the EditDelteWithPreview classes.

 Item Frame Classes
 ==================